-With the large increases in people and jobs expected in the region over the 30-year period between 2020 and 2050, the amount of travel -- often measured in Vehicle Miles Traveled (VMT) -- in the Triangle is expected to similarly grow significantly.
+With the large increases in people and jobs expected in the region over the 30-year period between 2020 and 2050, the amount of travel -- often measured in Vehicle Miles Traveled (VMT) -- in the Triangle is expected to similarly grow by approximately 75%.
 Future stress on the regional transportation network is exemplified by the levels of congestion predicted in 2050.